Summary:

 Latinas and Allies Working in Science and Technology

-My project explores the dynamics of working in scientific and technology fields among Latinas (and Latine/Latinx groups).
-The project centers around two main themes: work contributions and relationship to one's ethnic identity.
-The project wishes to understand obstacles or challenges that Latinas have had in conducting work in these fields.
+My project explores the dynamics of working in technological fields among Latinas (and Latine/Latinx groups).
+The project centers around two main themes: work contributions and relationship to one's ethnic and gender identity.
+The project wishes to understand opportunities and challenges that Latinas have had in conducting work in these fields.

 If obstacles have been encountered, what types of challenges were faced, and to what extent did they result from or interact with Latina (or Latine/Latinx) identities?
 How have people overcome these challenges?
 What are the techniques and strategies that they used?

-If they have not faced challenges, what conditions facilitated their contribution to science and technology fields and knowledge production?
-How have they been recognized as Latinas (or Latine/Latinx), and how have their perspectives been acknowledged as important contributions?
+If they have not faced challenges, what conditions created opportunities or facilitated contributions to science and technology fields and knowledge production?
+How have participants been recognized as Latinas (or Latine/Latinx), and how have their perspectives been acknowledged as important contributions?

 If you are interested in being interviewed for the project, drop me a line!
 Or if you know someone working in science and technology fields who would be great to talk to, let me know!